galle fort

 Galle Fort as a holiday destination

 Just like most other beach holiday destinations in Sri Lanka, Galle Sri Lanka also offers a number of tours within the city and outside.
-If you find it difficult to organize the Sri Lanka tours on your own, you can seek the help of Seerendipity tours.
+If you find it difficult to organise the Sri Lanka tours on your own, you can seek the help of Seerendipity tours.
 We regularly offer trips to Galle Sri Lanka and to most other tourist attractions in Sri Lanka.
-Taking part in a tour to Galle Sri Lanka allows you to see the typical southern Sri Lankan culture, introducing you to traditional customs, costumes, foods, literature, art and crafts, and another typical movement of the people of Galle.
+Taking part in a tour to Galle, Sri Lanka, allows you to see the typical southern Sri Lankan culture, introducing you to traditional customs, costumes, foods, literature, art and crafts, and another typical movement of the people of Galle.

 Galle Fort as a tourist attraction

 The Dutch Fort is the most important tourist attraction in Galle Sri Lanka and this iconic tourist attraction is included in most Sri Lanka tour holidays.
-The cobblestone pathways are lined with whitewashed Dutch styles shops, houses, museums, galleries, and boutique hotels.
+The cobblestone pathways are lined with whitewashed Dutch-style shops, houses, museums, galleries, and boutique hotels.
 A few places on earth can match the beautiful settings of this colonial walled city.
 But this UNESCO world heritage site is about much more than colonial charm and Dutch architecture.

 What is the Importance of Galle Fort?